-I know it’s only been a week, and it’s going to take time for me to heal, to be ok again.
+I know it’s only been just over a week, and it’s going to take time for me to heal, to be ok again.
 But every day I have to get up and be the energetic, lively, happy Mum that Evie needs and that’s been hard.
 Sometimes I can go a whole day without thinking about it, being distracted, and then sometimes it overwhelms me.

 It’s only through this new altered vision that I can now see just how incredibly lucky we were with Evie.
 I mean I always knew we lucked out to get such a cracker of a daughter, every day she brings me so much joy.
 But I can now see so clearly that we were one of the fortunate ones, our journey (though not without its trials) was a blessed one and it’s only through experiencing the opposite that I fully comprehend that.